 Notes

-- Assembled cake is best served the same day as baking for best flavor and texture.
+- Serve same day: Assembled cake is best served the same day as baking for best flavor and texture.

-- Allow refrigerated cake to sit at room temperature for one hour before slicing and serving.
+- Bring to room temperature before serving: Butter-based cakes harden in the refrigerator and will feel dry.
+Your cake will soften again once it comes to room temperature.
+Allow refrigerated cake to sit at room temperature for at least one hour before slicing and serving.

-- For a less-sweet frosting, try my recipe for ermine frosting instead.
+- Want a less sweet frosting?: Try my recipe for ermine frosting.